This page was one of the first pages on the World Wide Web.

 - My tribute page to a much loved seaside spot on the Lancashire coast; Knott-End-on-Sea

 Mostly the work of one of my oldest friends, Gordon Heald.
 It presents Gordon's superbe historical maps of the area.
-Also reproductions of paintings done in the ares by the celbrated artist L S Lowry.
-Not to mention a page my me explaining why, under very special atmospheric conditions, one can occasionally see the Isle of Man from the Knott-End promenade.
+Also reproductions of paintings done in the area by the celbrated artist L S Lowry.
+In addition a page by me explaining why, under very special atmospheric conditions, one can occasionally see the Isle of Man from the Knott-End promenade in-spite of it being over the horizon.

 - My father's page.
 In 1918 he flew with 55 Squadron along with W.E.Johns - the author of the Biggles books (see Wiki).
 Follow the link to Johns' vivid account of flying on bombing raids in open cockpit bi-planes during the First World War.
 Both men were shot down and taken prisoner!

-- A recent invention: not all my projects are for the Vision Impaired.
-For example, I worked with a young fisherman/inventor, Steve Steer, to develop Tackle Tracka the world's first fishing rod computer.
+- Not all my projects are for the Vision Impaired.
+For example, I worked with a young fisherman/inventor, Steve Steer, to develop the world's first fishing rod computer.

-- I was privileged to find myself on a team at the Australian National University working on Insect vision applied to robotics.
-This work has been carried on in Queensland by Srini the latest development being an aircraft controled by a bee's eye.
+- I was privileged to find myself part of a team at the Australian National University working on Insect vision applied to robotics.
+Since the retirment of Professor Adrian Horridge this work has been carried on in Queensland by Mandyam V Srinivasan (Srini) the latest development being an aircraft controled by a bee's eye.

 - Seeing over the horizon!
 It is possible, sometimes.
 Visit my mirage page.